Christian Tradition

 Protestant cautionMany affirm angelic care while avoiding detailed speculationScripture boundaries often carry more weight

-Guardian-angel practice should make a reader steadier and more responsible.
-It should not make them more dependent on signs, impressions, or constant reassurance.
+Daily prayer should make a reader steadier and more responsible.
+It should not make do not treat the prayer as control over events.

 Grounded practice boundaries